World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 "I couldn't follow the story you submitted.
 The prose was too bizarre.
 I had no idea what you meant by those fantasy intrusions."

 It was a direct transcription from my diary.
+My life.
 One day and one night of plain journalism.
-My life.

 "You're obviously talented, very imaginative, but I don't know if you'll fit in our... class."
 I start, hopping into the air a bit!
 Did he read my mind--or my notebook?
 All my catty notes about social class...
 "Of course, I let you in on the recommendation of X."